 The restaurant has partnered with more than a dozen local farms, including Waldingfield Farm and Parmalee Hollow Farm.
 The diverse menu changes seasonally and labels its gluten-free, vegetarian, and vegan items.

-Market Place in Newtown also has a high standard for its service and hospitality towards patrons visiting the restaurant and bar.
+Market Place in Newtown also has a high standard for its service and hospitality toward patrons visiting the restaurant and bar.

-Families, couples, and friends frequently fill the 125-seat capacity restaurant that features a main dining area, bar section, patio for outdoor dining, and private party room — the latter of which can be reserved for parties up to 30 people.
+Families, couples, and friends frequently fill the 125-seat restaurant, which features a main dining area, bar section, patio for outdoor dining, and private party room — the latter of which can be reserved for parties up to 30 people.

 “[Eli] leads by example and does a great job keeping the staff on point at all locations,” Mr Michelin said.